 Yet another recipe that came about because of an herbal abundance!
-My basil is taking over and there is no way that I’ll use it up before the end of the summer.
+My basil is taking over one of my garden boxes and there is no way that I’ll use it up before the end of the summer.

 There are lots of basil limeade recipes out there, but most of them had way too much sugar for my taste.
 I decided to just play it by ear, and this is what I came up with.